-Income tax for the twelve weeks ended January 21, 2022, and January 22, 2021, was as follows:
+Income tax for the twelve weeks ended January 20, 2023, and January 21, 2022, respectively, was as follows:

-January 21 January 21, 2022
+January 2 21, 2022

-Provision for income taxes \$ 66 \$ 393
+Provision for income taxes \$ 398 \$ 66

+-

-Effective tax rate 17.7% 21.2%
+Effective tax rate 29.9% 17.7%

-We recorded a provision for income taxes of \$66 for the twelve-week period ended January 21, 2022, related to federal and state taxes, based on the Company's expected annual effective tax rate.
+We recorded a provision for income taxes of \$398 for the twelve-week period ended January 20, 2023, related to federal and state taxes, based on the Company's expected annual effective tax rate.
 The effective income tax rate differed from the applicable mixed statutory rate of approximately 26.4% due to non-deductible meals and entertainment, non-taxable gains and losses on life insurance policies, and state income taxes.